Trust Pilot Reviews

 Availability

-Class I Division 2 LED fixtures protect areas where ignitable gases or vapors appear only during abnormal conditions—equipment failures, container leaks, or system malfunctions.
-While Division 1 environments maintain constant hazardous atmospheres, Division 2 locations face occasional risks when normal containment fails.
+Our customers frequently tell us they need lighting solutions for locations where hazardous atmospheres occur during equipment failures, container leaks, or system malfunctions.
+Unlike Division 1 environments that maintain constant hazardous conditions, Division 2 locations face occasional risks when normal containment systems fail.

-The NEC organizes flammable materials into four groups (A, B, C, D) based on ignition properties and explosion pressures.
+We've found that facilities using proper classification systems organize flammable materials into four specific groups (A, B, C, D) based on ignition properties and explosion pressures.
 Group A covers acetylene, Group B addresses hydrogen, Group C handles ethylene compounds, and Group D encompasses common industrial gases like methane and propane.
-Proper group identification ensures your fixtures meet specific ignition prevention requirements.
+LED Lighting Supply's expertise ensures your fixtures meet exact ignition prevention requirements for each material group.

-In typical industrial facilities, hazardous substances remain safely contained within closed systems during normal operations.
-Only when equipment fails or accidents occur do these materials escape into the surrounding atmosphere.
-Our experience shows that most customers deal with temporary exposures rather than continuous hazardous conditions, making Division 2 fixtures the appropriate choice for their safety requirements.
+Our experience shows most industrial facilities maintain hazardous substances within closed systems during normal operations.
+Only when equipment fails or accidents occur do these materials escape into surrounding atmospheres, making Division 2 fixtures the appropriate choice for their safety requirements.

 LED Explosion Proof Light Installed